Data Quality

 data – Time series

-test_normality_assumption – Test for normality Raise a warning if the data is not normally distributed.
+test_normality_assumption – Test for normality.
+Raises an error if the data densities over the rolling windows are not normally distributed.
 The Shapiro-Wilk test is used.
 The test is only performed if the time series contains less than 5000 data points.
 Default to False.

 - Time series